vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 level=info ts=2018-12-05T11:00:09.952061917Z caller=head.go:446 component=tsdb msg="head GC completed" duration=178.552891ms
 ```

-It is a good practice leave the old Prometheus running until it is ensured the migration has been successfully done.
+It is good practice to leave the old Prometheus database running until you are satisfied that the migration has completed without errors.